IT feels like a direct reaction to the zany, off-the-wall ‘cocina creativa’ that has made Spain so famous over recent years.

 Staying with traditional Spanish dishes, the bread pudding ‘pan soldado’, or soldiers’ bread, was delicious served with an ice cream made from sweet Malaga wine.

-On the subject of wine, the list was, as one would expect from a five star hotel, impressive and choices were easily made with advice from the friendly sommelier Agustin Navarro, from Jaen.
+On the subject of wine, the list was, as one would expect from a five star hotel, impressive and choices were easily made with advice from the friendly sommelier.

 In particular we liked the good value Blas Munoz chardonnay from Toledo.

-Ultimately El Jardin is the perfect foil to the more experimental restaurant Schilo next door, and proves to be almost more exciting… and certainly more wholesome.
+Ultimately El Jardin is the perfect foil to many of the more experimental restaurants in nearby Marbella and proves to be almost more exciting… and certainly more wholesome.

 We ate extremely well and while not cheap, with its regularly changing menu and a chef, who really knows his onions, this is one true Dining Secret.